Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Torch
       - Light
       - 10☼
       - A crude light source.
-Can be lit to cast light in a range of 4, burning out at the end of the scene.
+When lit, it casts light in a range of 4, burning out at the end of the scene.
 Usable as an improvised weapon with 1 base Blunt damage, dealing +1 flat :term:`heat damage <damage type: heat>` if lit.
     * - Medicine
       - Light
       - 15☼